-DAY 100: Free bus fares still not implemented — even a pilot remains stalled in Albany · BROKEN PROMISE: Mamdani appealing court order to expand housing vouchers — advocates call it a betrayal · BUDGET SHORTFALL: Parks get $33M less than current budget; libraries fall below benchmark · NO PLAN: $70M grocery store study proposed — no timeline, no public review · ALBANY IMPASSE: Mamdani threatens homeowner property tax hike as governor holds firm · DAY 100: Free bus fares still not implemented — even a pilot remains stalled in Albany · BROKEN PROMISE: Mamdani appealing court order to expand housing vouchers — advocates call it a betrayal · BUDGET SHORTFALL: Parks get $33M less than current budget; libraries fall below benchmark · NO PLAN: $70M grocery store study proposed — no timeline, no public review · ALBANY IMPASSE: Mamdani threatens homeowner property tax hike as governor holds firm ·
+DAY 100: Free bus fares not implemented — Mamdani admits they won't happen this year · BROKEN PROMISE: Mamdani appealing court order to expand housing vouchers — advocates call it a betrayal · BUDGET SHORTFALL: Parks cut $33M; libraries fall below benchmark; full-time workers reduced · NO PLAN: $70M grocery store study proposed — no timeline, no public review · ALBANY IMPASSE: Mamdani threatens middle-class homeowner property tax hike as governor holds firm · DAY 100: Free bus fares not implemented — Mamdani admits they won't happen this year · BROKEN PROMISE: Mamdani appealing court order to expand housing vouchers — advocates call it a betrayal · BUDGET SHORTFALL: Parks cut $33M; libraries fall below benchmark; full-time workers reduced · NO PLAN: $70M grocery store study proposed — no timeline, no public review · ALBANY IMPASSE: Mamdani threatens middle-class homeowner property tax hike as governor holds firm ·

 100-Day Assessment